Sreelekshmiradhakrishnan/Blog-Application/README.md

 ## API Documentation <a name="api-documentation"></a>

 All the endpoints are listed below.
-However, to view the details of the endpoints, visit [Chronicles Api Docs](https://documenter.getpostman.com/view/25138891/2s935oL3mZ).

 - <ins>Users</ins>: